GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2022-12-02-telperion.md

 ---
-title: "GGG Workshop in South Africa"
+title: "GGG Workshop and fieldwork in South Africa"
 layout: splash
 ---
-## GGG Workshop in South Africa
+## GGG Workshop and fieldwork in South Africa
 ###### *December 2022*